sriramede9/JavaKnowledge/README.md

 ### Anagrams [using sort technique and Hashmap technique as we can have sorted set of keys in HMap]

-### eliminate duplicates in a list,find second min and second max in a list
+### Eliminate duplicates in a list,find second min and second max in a list

+### Replace Null values with default in a Map using Streams

 #### Diff btw String Concat and + ,+ will create a new string obj everytime